Top 20 Very Best Things to Do in Croatia

 Image Credit: dronepicr via Flickr

-8. Wander Through the Diocletian’s Palace
+8. Explore Diocletian’s Palace in Split

 bunch of people around a tall old stone made building

-9. Road Trip Around Istria
+9. Take a Road Trip Through Istria

 community beside a clear body of water